Best Things to Do in Phnom Penh: Hidden Gems & Local Favorites

 Check out the street art on Street 93

-The street art scene is actually quite impressive in Phnom Penh but most tourists don’t even know it exists.
-But it does in fact exist, especially on Street 93.
-If you’re at all into street art, then Street 93 is a must.
+The street art scene is actually quite impressive in Phnom Penh, but most tourists don’t even know it exists.
+It does in fact exist, especially on Street 93.
+If you’re at all into street art, then Street 93 is one of the coolest places to visit in Phnom Penh.

-Street 93 is located in the Boeung Kak Lake area, basically a five-minute tuk tuk ride from the touristy riverside area.
+Street 93 (Google Maps location) is in the Boeung Kak Lake area, basically a five-minute tuk-tuk ride from the touristy riverside area.
 This neighborhood has a pretty sad history and was once one of the more shady areas in Phnom Penh, but thanks to the efforts of a bunch of artists, it has been given a colorful makeover in recent years.

-Do note that the art has changed since I wrote that post.
-When I last revisited Street 93, the art was different but really amazing!
+READ MORE: If you’re interested in learning more or want to see some pretty pictures, I wrote a full post about the street art on Street 93.
+(Do note that the art has changed since I wrote that post.
+When I last revisited Street 93, the art was different but really amazing!)

-If you’re looking for nightlife, you’re going to want to pay a visit to Bassac Lane in BKK 1 (click here for the location on Street 308).
-This place is popular with locals, expats, and tourists alike and it’s lined with cool cocktail bars, innovative breweries, hip cafes, and some of the best international restaurants in town.
+Looking for things to do in Phnom Penh at night?
+Then you’re going to want to pay a visit to Bassac Lane in BKK 1 (click here for the location on Street 308).
+This street and the surrounding alleyways are popular with locals, expats, and tourists alike.
+It’s dotted with sophisticated cocktail bars, innovative breweries, hidden speakeasies, and some of the best international restaurants in town.
+Here are some recommendations:

 Brunch like a local at Backyard Cafe

-If you want to have a healthy brunch in Phnom Penh, Backyard Cafe is a must.
-Now located on Street 240, they’re all about serving up healthy (and Instagrammable) dishes for breakfast, lunch, and dinner.
+When it comes to healthy brunches in Phnom Penh, Backyard Cafe is a must.
+Located on Street 240, they’re all about serving up healthy (and Instagrammable) dishes for breakfast, lunch, and dinner.
 Think avocado toast, breakfast and lunch bowls, fresh salads, and a whole slew of sandwiches.
 The menu caters to vegans, carnivores, and everything in between, so it’s great for groups.

 Get artsy at Meta House